Fees

 Split Fees

-The College understands that school fees often are required to be split between two caregivers when they do not reside in the same household.
-The College offers the option to split fees (50/50) between two debtor account holders.
+The College understands that school fees often are required to be split between two account holders.
+Due to this, the College offers the option to split student fees equally between both account holders.

 Third-Party Student Fees Payment